JournalismAI/tracking-influencers/README.md

 ## 📃 Project documentation

-The report of this adventure: the challenges faced, the goals achieved and those still to be implemented, the mistakes made and the advice to avoid repeating them.
+The report of this adventure: the challenges faced, the goals achieved and those still to be implemented, the mistakes made and the advices to avoid repeating them.

 > [https://tracking-influencers.com/](https://tracking-influencers.com/)